x0054/NPRme/README.md

 I created this for personal use, for those times when I would love to listen to NPR Morning Edition in my car when I am out of data or radio range.
 It happens a lot, living in the High Desert of California and all.

+## Why BASH

+This would have been a lot easier to do in Python, or PHP, or any number of other scripting languages.
+But I wanted to learn more BASH at the time I wrote this, so here it is.
+My BASH isn't very good, so there are a bunch of temp files created and deleted at runtime.
+If you can improve it, please fork and send pull requests.

 ## How to Use
 To use, just place this script in an empty directory on your web server and add it as a cron task.
 Change the __server__ variable to the http path of the folder where the script lives, and change the __nprurl__ variable if you would like to grab a different program.